Wakefield MMR-autism fraud

-On 28 February 1998, a fraudulent research paper primarily authored by physician Andrew Wakefield, along with twelve other coauthors (titled "Ileal-lymphoid-nodular hyperplasia, non-specific colitis, and pervasive developmental disorder in children"), was published in The Lancet, a British medical journal.
-The paper falsely claimed causative links between the measles, mumps, and rubella (MMR) vaccine and colitis and between colitis and autism.
-The fraud involved data selection, data manipulation, and two undisclosed conflicts of interest.
+On 28 February 1998, a fraudulent research paper primarily authored by the English physician Andrew Wakefield, along with twelve other coauthors (titled "Ileal-lymphoid-nodular hyperplasia, non-specific colitis, and pervasive developmental disorder in children"), was published in The Lancet, a British medical journal.
+The paper falsely claimed causative links between the measles, mumps, and rubella (MMR) vaccine and colitis, and between colitis and autism.
+The fraud involved data bias and manipulation, and two undisclosed conflicts of interest.
 It was exposed in a lengthy Sunday Times investigation by reporter Brian Deer, resulting in the paper's retraction in February 2010 and Wakefield's being discredited and struck off the UK medical register three months later.
-Wakefield had been employed by a lawyer representing parents in lawsuits against vaccine producers.
-Wakefield reportedly stood to earn up to US$43 million per year selling diagnostic kits for a non-existent syndrome he claimed to have discovered.
-He also held a patent to a rival vaccine at the time.
+In the paper, Wakefield fabricated evidence to suggest a new "syndrome" existed, which he called "autistic enterocolitis".
+Wakefield had been employed by a lawyer representing parents in lawsuits against vaccine producers, and had reportedly earned up to US$43 million per year selling diagnostic kits for the non-existent syndrome he claimed to have discovered.
+He also held a patent to a rival measles vaccine at the time.

-The scientific consensus on vaccines and autism is that there is no causal connection between MMR, or any other vaccine, and autism.
+The scientific consensus on vaccines and autism is that there is no connection between MMR (or any other vaccine) and autism.